ImprintLab/.github/profile/README.md

-Imprint Research advances modern anatomy through computation.
+Imprint Lab advances modern anatomy through computation.

 We use machine learning to measure, model, and reconstruct functional human organs and tissues in code.